-By signing this document, I understand that I am responsible for fulfilling the proposed activities at the internship site plus all assigned coursework in order to earn academic credit for this internship experience.
-I acknowledge that I have reviewed and understand the University of Arizona Risk Management Disclosure:

-Insurance Coverage for University Internships for Credit (pages 6-7 of this document).
+By submitting this document to receive academic credit, I understand that I am responsible for fulfilling the proposed activities at the internship site plus all assigned coursework in order to earn academic credit for this internship experience.
+I acknowledge that I have reviewed and understand the University of Arizona Risk Management Disclosure: Insurance Coverage for University Internships for Credit (pages 6-7 of this document).